rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 * Why their company wanted to host a team,
 * What they could offer to students (a desk, a team of coaches, an inclusive, safe space to work in),
 * How applicants could contact them.

-<h3 id="q4b">What if our team is not chosen?</h3>

-Teams have to apply for Rails Girls Summer of Code and we can usually only fund a small number of teams out of the many applications we get.
-If your team is not chosen, you are of course still welcome to create your own summer of code with two very passionate people working on a chosen OSS project.
-We encourage you to take the team on as interns or offer similar positions for the duration of three months.

 <h2 id="q7">We have more questions!</h2>